 You insert the key into your ignition switch and turn it only to find your Toro doesn’t start or even turn over.
 The ignition switch or ignition coil could be the problem.

 Repair: You can use a multimeter to test the ignition switch.
 Replace the switch if bad.
-After you have check your spark plug is working, check the continuity of your ignition coil using a multimeter.
+After you have checked your spark plug is working, check the continuity of your ignition coil using a multimeter.
 Replace the ignition coil if you find a break in the continuity.

 Bad Starter Solenoid on Your Toro Lawn Mower